Chalarangelo/30-seconds-of-code/README.md

 Returns the index of the function in an array of functions which executed the fastest.

-Use `Array.map()` to generate an array where each value is the total time taken to execute the function after `iterations` times.
+Use `Array.prototype.map()` to generate an array where each value is the total time taken to execute the function after `iterations` times.
 Use the difference in `performance.now()` values before and after to get the total time in milliseconds to a high degree of accuracy.
 Use `Math.min()` to find the minimum execution time, and return the index of that shortest time which corresponds to the index of the most performant function.
 Omit the second argument, `iterations`, to use a default of 10,000 iterations.
 The more iterations, the more reliable the result but the longer it will take.